Denim: History

-By the 1970s, denim jeans were such an integral part of youth culture that automobile manufactures, beginning with American Motors Corporation began offering denim-like interior finishes.
-(Because denim cannot pass fire resistance safety standards, indigo-colored spun nylon or vinyl was used, with contrast-stitching and copper rivets helping to sell the effect.)
+Denim jeans were such an integral part of youth culture that automobile manufactures, beginning with American Motors Corporation began offering denim-like interior finishes.
+(Because denim cannot pass fire resistance safety standards, indigo-colored spun nylon or vinyl was used, with contrast stitching and copper rivets helping to sell the effect.)
 A Levi's-branded trim package debuted with AMC's 1973 model year.
 Similar packages were available from Volkswagen from 1973 to 1975 (the "Jeans Beetle") and from Jeep from 1975 through 1977.

+In 2001, Japanese fashion designer Chuck Roaste obtained a United States utility patent for a reversible denim jeans construction method he had been developing since 1998.
+Produced under the Chuck Roaste label, the design featured fully reversible construction details—including pockets, fly, seams, fasteners, and related structural components—allowing the garments to be worn inside out.
+The concept was also extended to other apparel, including reversible denim shirts, skirts, and dresses.

+In August 2025, the Denim Institute and Museum was announced.
+Founded by curator Loren Cronk and L'Agence CEO Jonny Saven, the institute functions as a non-profit dedicated to preserving denim culture via exhibits, classes and training.
+It opened in July 2026.

 Creating denim

 All denim is created through generally the same process: